Find It Game!

-Teach your dog the "Find It Game" before you ever even teach him obedience.
-(It’s also good to teach tricks before teaching obedience.)
+Teach your dog the "Find It Game" before you ever even teach him any commands.
+(It’s also good to teach tricks before teaching commands.)

 This game (like any game or trick) teaches your dog to start paying attention to you.
 It helps set a good foundation, and gets him in the mode of learning.
 It’s very fun.
 If your dog likes treats or toys, he will go CRAZY playing this game and your children will go nuts playing this game with him.